Showing posts with label sand. Show all posts

 Their computers were down, and the night manager said we could join everyone in the dining room for grill night.

-In the food bar were grilled hamburgers, hotdogs, potato salad, Cole slaw, baked beans, cheese, lettuce, tomatoes, and onions.
+At the food bar were grilled hamburgers, hot dogs, potato salad, coleslaw, baked beans, cheese, lettuce, tomatoes, and onions.

-I fixed a plate with hamburger potato salad, chips, and a glass of wine.
+I fixed a plate with ham, potato salad, chips, and a glass of wine.

 There were fountain drinks, tea, and a variety of wines and beers.

-We checked into room 114, ground level, and hubby took a long tub bath.
+We checked into room 114, which is on the ground floor, and myHubby took a long, relaxing bath in the tub.

 I stretched out on the bed and turned on the Television.
-My eyes were giving me a fit, so I put eye drops in them.
-My eyes felt like something was in them, they hurt all night.
+My eyes were giving me a fit, so I put in eye drops.
+My eyes felt like something was in them; they hurt all night.

 Jan 17, Thursday,